ISCI 2001. Exploring Our Ecosphere. 3 Hours.

 ISCI 3101.
 Matter and Energy for Middle Grades Education.
 4 Hours.

 A study of matter and energy, concentrating on the properties and phases of matter, motion, forces, and exchange of energy.
-Students will gain a conceptual understanding of Newton's laws, electricity and magnetism, the structure of the aton, and chemical bonding and reactions.
+Students will gain a conceptual understanding of Newton's laws, electricity and magnetism, the structure of the atom, and chemical bonding and reactions.
 Interactive demonstration and laboratory experiments will illustrate important concepts.

 ISCI 3102.
 Earth and Space Science for Middle Grades Education.
 4 Hours.